-If you’re trying something you’ve never tried before–skydiving, for instance–it’s hard to know what is or is not a big deal.
+If you have a cold and you’re trying something you’ve never tried before–skydiving, for instance–it’s hard to know what is or is not a big deal.
 For instance: jumping in heeled shoes?
 Big deal bad idea.
 Jumping in a dress?
 Actually, totally doable (if you’re willing to get a grass stain on it and you’re not too bothered about perfect modesty).
 Jumping when it’s a cold fall day on the ground?
 Big deal, unless you’re a big fan of icy eyelashes–it’s about thirty degrees colder up at altitude.
 Jumping at sunrise or sunset?
 Big deal–the beauty will knock you sideways.

-Jumping when you’re not feeling so hot?
+Skydiving with a cold?
 You might not think it’d make much of a difference one way or the other, but it is a big deal.
 And here’s why.

-When the pressure on the inside of the eardrum is so much greater than the pressure on the outside of the eardrum–as can happen, when a stuffy nose rises up into the proportionally thinner air of a jump ship at altitude–then the eardrum can pop like a balloon.
+When the pressure on the inside of the eardrum is so much greater than the pressure on the outside of the eardrum–as can happen, when a stuffy nose rises into the proportionally thinner air of a jump ship at altitude–then the eardrum can pop like a balloon.
 It sounds like a popping balloon.
 And it feels like a teeny, tiny stab wound in a very delicate place.

 It’s important to insist here that this does not happen to a healthy ear.
 Never.
 Never-ever.
 It only happens to seriously congested people, and it doesn’t happen on every occasion.
 If you’re at risk for it, though, stay down.
 Seriously.
 Reschedule.